Michigan State University College of Law: Affiliation with Michigan State University

-The college became affiliated with Michigan State University in 1995 to enhance the college's curriculum and reputation.
+The college became affiliated with Michigan State University in 1995.
 It relocated to East Lansing in 1997, when its 99-year lease with the Detroit YMCA expired, and the original building was demolished to make way for Comerica Park.
 The newly located college was called "Detroit College of Law at Michigan State University".
-The affiliation was celebrated at a function where former President and Michigan native Gerald Ford joined more than 2,500 guests at the Wharton Center for Performing Arts Great Hall.
-Ford characterized the affiliation between Michigan State University and the Detroit College of Law "a bold new venture" that presents "a singular opportunity to help shape the changing face of American legal education well into the next century."
 In April 2004, the school changed its name to the MSU College of Law, becoming more closely aligned academically with MSU.
 MSU Law is currently fully integrated as a constituent college of the university: academically, financially, and structurally.

 Joan Howarth began her deanship at Michigan State University College of Law on July 1, 2008 and was the first female dean in MSU Law's 117-year history.
 Beforehand, she was a professor at the William S. Boyd School of Law at the University of Nevada, Las Vegas, since 2001.
 She retired at the end of the 2015-16 school year.
 Lawrence Ponoroff became the Dean in the fall of 2016, and he served in that role until the end of December 2019.

-On October 26, 2018, MSU's Board of Directors voted to fully integrate the College of Law into the University, thereby completing its transition from a private, independent institution to a public law school.
-At the time, Dean Lawrence Ponoroff said, "Since the original affiliation in 1995, the relationship between the university and the law college has grown increasingly closer and, at each stage, resounded in benefits to both institutions."
-The full integration was undertaken in order to facilitate collaboration between the law school and other divisions of MSU, opening up development in core areas of curricular strength such as social justice; innovation and entrepreneurship; and business and regulatory law.
+On October 26, 2018, MSU's board of directors voted to fully integrate the College of Law into the University, thereby completing its transition from a private, independent institution to a public law school.
+The full integration was undertaken in order to facilitate collaboration between the law school and other divisions of MSU.

-Melanie B. Jacobs, professor of law, was then appointed as the law college’s interim dean, beginning in January 2020 and under her tenure, the integration of the College of Law into the University was completed on August 17, 2020.
-On June 1, 2021, Linda Sheryl Greene became Dean and MSU Foundation Professor of Law, and is the Inaugural Dean of the College of Law.
-Dean Greene (a noted scholar in constitutional law, civil rights law and sports law) was previously the Evjue-Bascom Professor of Law at the University of Wisconsin-Madison.
+Melanie B. Jacobs, professor of law, was then appointed as the law college's interim dean, beginning in January 2020 and under her tenure, the integration of the College of Law into the University was completed on August 17, 2020.
+On June 1, 2021, Linda Sheryl Greene became Dean and MSU Foundation Professor of Law, and was the Inaugural Dean of the College of Law.
+Dean Greene (a leading scholar in sports law) was previously the Evjue-Bascom Professor of Law at the University of Wisconsin-Madison.
+Dean Greene stepped down as dean in January 2024, since which time Michael Sant'Ambrogio has served as interim dean.

+Admissions

+For the class entering in 2023, MSU Law accepted 39.37% of applicants, with 35.37% of those accepted enrolling.
+The average enrollee had a 159 LSAT score and 3.55 undergraduate GPA.

 Academic programs

-MSU Law also houses the Center for Law, Technology & Innovation (CLTI), formerly named the ReInvent Law Program, and LegalRnD; the Indigenous Law & Policy Center (ILPC); and the Geoffrey N. Fieger Trial Practice Institute (TPI).
+MSU Law also houses the Center for Law, Technology & Innovation (CLTI), formerly named the ReInvent Law Program, and LegalRnD; the Indigenous Law & Policy Center (ILPC); the Geoffrey N. Fieger Trial Practice Institute (TPI); and The Indigenous Law Program.